mongodb/docs/source/reference/glossary.rst

    journal
       A sequential, binary transaction used to bring the database into a consistent state in the event of a hard shutdown.
-The journal is enabled by default in MongoDB v2.0 and later.
+MongoDB enables journaling by default for 64-bit builds of MongoDB version 2.0 and later.
 When enabled, MongoDB writes data first to the journal and after to the core data files.
-Journal commits are synced to disk every 100ms, but this is configurable using the ``journalCommitInterval`` option.
+MongoDB commits to the Journal every 100ms, but this is configurable using the :setting:`journalCommitInterval` runtime option.

       .. seealso:: The ":wiki:`Journaling`" wiki page.